Skip to main content

 Order Processing with FIFO Guarantee

-E-commerce platforms use Service Bus Sessions to process order operations sequentially.
+E-commerce platforms use Service Bus sessions to process order operations sequentially.
 Each session represents an order, and all related messages (payment, inventory, shipping) are processed in the correct order.
-Sessions guarantee that no shipping notification is processed before successful payment confirmation.

 Pub-Sub Event Distribution

-Distributed systems publish business events (e.g., “customer registered”, “product updated”) to a Service Bus Topic.
-Different backend services subscribe only to the event types relevant to them via Subscription Filters.
-A new service can create an additional subscription at any time without affecting existing publishers or consumers.
+Distributed systems publish business events to a Service Bus topic.
+Different backend services subscribe only to the event types relevant to them via subscription filters.
+New services can create additional subscriptions at any time without affecting existing publishers or consumers.

 Microservices Decoupling

 Microservices architectures decouple synchronous API calls through asynchronous message transmission.
-An Order Service sends messages to a queue consumed by a Payment Service, without both services needing to be available simultaneously.
-Dead-Letter Queues capture faulty messages and enable later error analysis.
+A service sends messages to a queue consumed by another service, without both needing to be available simultaneously.
+Dead-letter queues capture faulty messages for later analysis.

 Cross-Cloud Messaging with AMQP

-Hybrid architectures connect Azure services with AWS workloads or on-premises systems via the AMQP 1.0 protocol.
-A Python service on AWS can communicate directly with an Azure Service Bus Queue without requiring Azure-specific SDKs.
-This enables gradual cloud migrations without complete system rewrites.
+Hybrid architectures connect Azure services with workloads on other clouds or on-premises systems via the open AMQP 1.0 protocol, without requiring Azure-specific SDKs.
+This facilitates gradual cloud migrations.

 Transaction-Safe Message Processing